amitvijaranyia/rastriya_vidyarthi_sangh/README.md

 <img src="Screenshot_20200409-180901_Rastriya Vidyarthi Sangh.jpg" width="200">

 Here is activity for joining the society.
-Phone number will be checked whether there is already any account exist with the input mobile number and then FirebaseAuth will be used to authenticate the current phone number.
+Phone number will be checked whether there is already any account exist with the input mobile number and then FirebaseAuth is used to authenticate the current phone number.

 <img src="Screenshot_20200409-180922_Rastriya Vidyarthi Sangh.jpg" width="200">